-In the radio documentary she made, Sabrina Shannon, just shy of 10, holds the microphone in front of her mother and asks what it’s like to have a daughter with allergies.
+In the radio documentary she made, Sabrina Shannon, just shy of 10, holds the microphone in front of her mother.
+She asks what it’s like to have a daughter with food allergies.
 Then she adds: “Do you think I’m beautiful?”

 With mock earnestness, Sara Shannon replies, “I think you’re probably the best-looking girl in the world.”
 Sabrina collapses in a fit of giggles.